master-hax/digitalcredentials.dev/docs/samples/android-wallet-sample.md

 1. Ensure you've completed all of the pre-requisites defined here: [Requirements](/requirements/requirements.md)

 2. Download and install the sample wallet app [here](assets/appholder-wallet-debug-v20240906.apk).
-It will appear in the launcher as `IC Purse`.
+It will appear in the launcher as `IC Wallet`.

    :::note
    This is the [Open Wallet Foundation reference wallet](https://github.com/openwallet-foundation-labs/identity-credential/tree/main/appholder) which can also be built directly from source if you prefer.